 Here are tips for fixing mistakes on your credit report.

 Federal law allows you to request one free copy of your credit report every 12 months from each national credit bureau.
-As a result of the pandemic, however, bureaus began offering free weekly reports.
-Those have been extended until April 20, 2022.
+You can do that at www.annualcreditreport.com.

 Dispute the error with the credit reporting company